IBEX-TUDelft/IBEX-LLM/README.md

 ### Preparing the Dataset

-Generate your training dataset from log files:
+Extract and prepare the dataset from simulation logs for LLM training:

 ```bash
 python constructDataset.py